seehuhn/gotmpljs/README.rst

 GoTmplJs
 ========

-A program to compile `Go templates`_ into javascript.
+A program to compile `Go templates`_ into JavaScript.

-Copyright (C) 2013  Jochen Voss
+Copyright (C) 2014  Jochen Voss

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by